Choosing Graduate Programs

 - Check out the Career Center Library for directories on graduate school in psychology and social work, genetics, public administration, and others.

-- Your adviser may have a list of programs related to your major.
+- Your advisor may have a list of programs related to your major.

 - Search for the main professional organization in your proposed field.
 Professional organizations often list graduate schools under headings such as Education or Careers.
 A few examples include: